jmaddalena/jmaddalena.github.io/_posts/2018-01-23-forecasting-solar-power-generation.md

 While we would not be able to recreate the PSM model and derive perfect correlations, it appears we should be able to better predict true GHI with the addition of more cloud cover information, as evidenced by the following scatter plots:

-{% include image.html url="/images/solar_image5.png"
+{% include image.html url="/images/solar_image5.png" %}

-description= "Figure 2: Scatter plots of forecasted versus true GHI, colored by cloud type (NSRDB) and cloud cover (Dark Sky)" %}
+*Figure 2: Scatter plots of forecasted versus true GHI, colored by cloud type (NSRDB) and cloud cover (Dark Sky)*

 We can see that Cloud.Type, as utilized by the PSM model and derived from NOAA’s PATMOS-x project for cloud algorithms, is much more